mtlynch/mtlynch.io/content/retrospectives/2024/04/index.md

 That bytecode is difficult to edit.
 When I wanted to modify my tests, I had to decompile the bytecode to something human-readable, make my changes, then recompile everything back to raw bytes.

-Ethereum has a human representation of bytecode called mnemonic format, so the mnemonic equivalent of the bytecode above looks like this:
+Ethereum has a human-readable representation of bytecode called mnemonic format, so the mnemonic equivalent of the bytecode above looks like this:

 ```bash
 PUSH1 0x01